Doping evolution of spin excitations in La$_{3-x}$Sr$_{x}$Ni$_2$O$_7$/SrLaAlO$_4$ superconducting thin films

-Having established that Sr doping progressively weakens and broadens the $\sim0.4$ and $\sim1.6$ eV orbital-excitation features—consistent with degraded bilayer coherence in the overdoped film—we now turn to the low-energy magnetic response.
-To directly track how spin correlations evolve across a doping-tuned thin-film phase diagram at essentially fixed epitaxial strain, we performed momentum-resolved Ni $L_3$-edge RIXS measurements ($\pi$ polarization, grazing-incidence geometry; $\Delta E\approx32$ meV) on La$_{3-x}$Sr$_x$Ni$_2$O$_7$/SLAO films at the same Sr concentrations as in Fig. 2 ($x=0$, $0.09$, $0.21$, and $0.38$).
-The scattering angle was set to $2\theta_s=90^\circ$ and $110^\circ$ to reduce the elastic scattering.
-These measurements provide a direct basis for comparing the coherence, dispersion, and spectral weight of collective spin excitations between the superconducting and overdoped non-superconducting regimes (Fig. 3).
+Having established that Sr doping progressively weakens and broadens the $\sim\!0.4$ and $\sim\!1.6$~eV orbital-excitation features \cite{wu2024superexchange,zhong2026,ryee2025optimal}, we now turn to the low-energy magnetic response.
+To directly track how spin correlations evolve across a doping-tuned thin-film phase diagram at essentially fixed epitaxial strain, we performed momentum-resolved Ni $L_3$-edge RIXS measurements ($\pi$ polarization, grazing-incidence geometry; $\Delta E\approx32$~meV) on La$_{3-x}$Sr$_x$Ni$_2$O$_7$/SLAO films at the same Sr concentrations as in Fig.~2 ($x=0$, 0.09, 0.21, and 0.38).
+The scattering angle was set to $2\theta_s=90^\circ$ and $110^\circ$ to reduce elastic scattering.
+These measurements provide a direct basis for comparing the coherence, dispersion, and spectral weight of collective spin excitations between the superconducting and overdoped non-superconducting regimes (Fig.~3).

-Figure 3 provides a direct visualization of the Sr-doping evolution of spin excitations in LSNO/SLAO films.
-The RIXS intensity maps in Fig. 3a–c show a well-defined, dispersive magnetic mode for all superconducting compositions ($x=0$, $0.09$, and $0.21$) along both high-symmetry directions, $[H, H]$ and $[H, 0]$.
-For $x=0$, Fig. 3a is dominated by a well-defined collective magnetic mode that reaches its maximum near the zone center $\Gamma$ and disperses downward to a minimum around $\mathbf{q}_\parallel \approx (1/4,\,1/4)$, consistent with robust collinear (double-stripe–like) spin correlations \cite{zhong2025spin}.
-Importantly, for $x=0.09$ and $0.21$ (Fig. 3b,c), the dispersive features remain clearly resolved and the fitted undamped dispersions $E_0(\mathbf{q}_\parallel)$ are essentially unchanged compared with $x=0$, indicating that the underlying collinear double-stripe spin correlations and their characteristic exchange scale persist across the superconducting regime, with only a modest reduction of spectral weight.
+Figure~3 provides a direct visualization of the Sr-doping evolution of spin excitations in the LSNO/SLAO films.
+The RIXS intensity maps (Figs.~3a--3c) reveal a well-defined, dispersive magnetic mode for all superconducting compositions ($x=0$, 0.09, and 0.21) along both the $[H, H]$ and $[H, 0]$ high-symmetry directions.
+For $x=0$, the spectrum is dominated by a coherent collective magnetic mode that reaches its maximum energy near the zone center $\Gamma$ and disperses downward to a minimum around $\mathbf{q}_\parallel \approx (1/4, 1/4)$, consistent with robust collinear (double-stripe-like) spin correlations \cite{zhong2025spin}.
+Crucially, for $x=0.09$ and $0.21$ (Figs.~3b and 3c), these dispersive features remain clearly resolved.
+The visual dispersion boundaries are essentially unchanged compared with $x=0$, indicating that the underlying collinear double-stripe spin correlations and their characteristic exchange scale persist across the superconducting regime, suffering only a modest reduction in spectral weight.